pungggi/new-quiz-on-the-block/.augment/rules/instructions.md

     * Ensure that UI updates happen via Signals, not direct function calls across scene boundaries.
     * Validate that custom signal names (`signal health_changed(new_value)`) match the `emit_signal` parameters strictly.

+# 🧮 REAL MCP Tool: `local-math` (Python/NumPy)
+**TRIGGER:** Whenever you need to calculate complex math, especially for Voxel chunks, noise generation, or vector/matrix operations.
+* **Rule:** Do not hallucinate math results.
+* **Action:** Write a Python script using `numpy` to verify the formula or generate lookup tables, then translate the logic to GDScript.
+* *Example:* "Use `local-math` to calculate the vertices for a hexagon grid before writing the SurfaceTool code."
 ---

 # Workflow Personas